-That is, most of the websites had third-party services installed which began collecting and processing (tracking) visitors’ personal data before the visitors had given any permission (cookie consent).
+Most websites had third-party services installed, which began collecting and processing (tracking) visitors’ data before the visitors had given any permission (cookie consent).

 In response to the EDPS findings, all inspected EU institutions have acted to resolve the problems by significantly reducing the number of third-party trackers they use on their websites.

 Giovanni Buttarelli of the EDPS states that:

 “We have already received positive feedback from the inspected institutions concerning our recommendations and we expect to be able to confirm that all remaining issues are resolved in a follow-up inspection”.